 Travel Insurance and Advice for Visitors to Russia

-At one time Russia was a world leader in international healthcare.
-Unfortunately, since the end of the Soviet Union in 1991, funding has declined and services have become sub-standard.
+At one time, Russia was a world leader in international healthcare.
+Unfortunately, since the end of the Soviet Union in 1991, funding has declined, and services have become substandard.
 According to a 2000 WHO report ranking the world’s top healthcare systems, Russia ranked 130th.
 Our advice is to plan carefully and make sure you have the resources available to address any emergency that may come up during your travels.

-Visitors Insurance Cover in Russia for Travelers
+Visitors Insurance Coverage in Russia for Travelers

 Related: Health Insurance for Foreigners Living in Russia offers more comprehensive long term medical coverage.